cabol/nebulex_adapters_cachex/README.md

 See [Nebulex examples](https://github.com/cabol/nebulex_examples).
-You will find examples for all different topologies, even using other adapters like Redis; for all examples you can just replace `Nebulex.Adapters.Local` by `Nebulex.Adapters.Cachex`.
+You will find examples for all different topologies, even using other adapters like Redis; for all examples you just have to replace `Nebulex.Adapters.Local` by `Nebulex.Adapters.Cachex`.

 [nbx_redis_adapter]: https://github.com/cabol/nebulex_redis_adapter